shrestha-bishal/lunex-api/playground/simple-udn-app/README.md

-# RestClient UMD Vanilla JavaScript Example
+# LunexClient UMD Vanilla JavaScript Example
 This example demonstrates how to use the lunex-http library’s UMD bundle in a simple HTML page with vanilla JavaScript.You can load the UMD bundle either via CDN or locally from the installed package.

 ### Using the UMD bundle via CDN
-- Include the RestClient UMD bundle from a CDN in your HTML.
+- Include the LunexClient UMD bundle from a CDN in your HTML.
 - Replace @version with your desired version number or remove it to use the latest.

 > jsDelivr CDN (specify version or omit for latest):